The Seven Over Par Is A Bittersweet Symphony Of Rye And Aperol

 Pro Tip

-Use a high-rye bourbon to add some spice and balance out the sweetness of the Aperol.
-To create the perfect lemon twist, heat a lemon peel with a flame to activate the citrus oils.
+Use a Kentucky-style rye for the perfect balance of sweetness and spice.
+To create the ideal lemon twist, heat a lemon peel with a flame to activate the citrus oils.
 This adds an intense aroma and helps cut through the sweetness.

 Seven Over Par Riff

-For an even spicier kick that further balances the Aperol's sweetness, use a rye whiskey instead of bourbon.
-The peppery notes of the rye act as a perfect counterweight to the herbal essence of the aperitif.
+For a touch of sweetness that enhances the Aperol's orange flavor, use a bourbon instead of rye.
+The vanilla notes of a bourbon are an excellent base for the herbal essence of the aperitif.